 If you’re adding worms, you’ll need to make sure that your bin stays in a temperate environment.
 Worms like to be in mild temps around 40F – 80F and honestly – same.

-Every week you’re going to want to water your compost pile, and mix it up.
+Every week you’re going to want to water your compost pile and mix it up.

-I use an old spatula to toss my food scraps around make sure that I’m keeping everything nice and combined.
+I use an old spatula to toss my food scraps around to make sure that I’m keeping everything nice and combined.

-Over time, your food scraps will break down into a nutrient rich soil.
+Over time, your food scraps will break down into a nutrient-rich soil.
 You can use your compost for your house plants or garden.

 For more tips be sure to check out my blog post How to Compost in an Apartment.